Gestational Diabetes Mellitus - Diabetes During Pregnancy

 The following complications can be seen in neonates (newborns) due to GDM:

-4.)
-Obesity and type 2 diabetes: Babies born to mothers with GDM are at increased risk of developing obesity and type 2 diabetes later in life.
+7. Long-Term Risks: Children born to mothers with GDM have an increased risk of childhood obesity, impaired glucose tolerance, and type 2 diabetes later in life.

 The following complications can be seen in pregnant mothers due to GDM: